kktjs/kkt/README.md

   </a>
 </p>

 Create React apps with no build configuration, Cli tool for creating react apps.
 Another tool, [`kkt-ssr`](https://github.com/kktjs/kkt-ssr), Is a lightweight framework for static and server-rendered applications.

+### Features:

+- ⏱ The code was rewritten using TypeScript.
+- ♻️ Recompile the code when project files get added, removed or modified.
+- 📚 Readable source code that encourages learning and contribution
+- ⚛️ Refactor code based on [**create-react-app**](https://github.com/facebook/create-react-app).
+- 💝 Expose the configuration file entry and support webpack configuration.
+- 🚀 Supports [**creat-kkt**](https://github.com/kktjs/create-kkt) to create different instances.
+- ⛑ Jest test runner setup with defaults `kkt test`

 ## Usage